 Those with a Higher National Diploma / Higher National Certificate, Certificate in Personnel Practice/Certified Treasury Personnel/Certified Human Resources Professional or equivalent Charted Institute of Personnel and Development qualification may be considered.

 In exceptional circumstances, candidates with significant HR experience at a senior level may be considered.

 An International English Language Testing System (IELTS) score of at least 6 is required.

 The course will see you study the following topics:

-This short course is an academic credit-bearing module validated as part of the Human Resources Management MA and PG Dip.
-Successful completion of these University awards and joining the Chartered Institute of Personnel and Development (CIPD) enables students to gain associate membership of the CIPD and you can apply for professional upgrading with the Institute linked to your professional experience to achieve chartered membership or fellowship.
+This short course is an academic credit-bearing module validated as part of the and .
+Successful completion of these University awards and joining the Chartered Institute of Personnel and Development (CIPD) enables you to gain associate membership of the CIPD – and you can apply for professional upgrading with the Institute (linked to your professional experience) to achieve chartered membership or fellowship.

-To apply for this course, download and complete our Short Course Application Form and send the completed form to Angele Cauthery at firstname.lastname@example.org.
+To apply for this course, download and complete our Employment Law and Practice short course application form 2019–20 and send the completed form to Angele Cauthery at firstname.lastname@example.org.
 Once your application has been processed and you've been accepted, you'll receive an email with further instructions and information, including payment options.

 We reserve the right to cancel the course at any time prior to its start date for any reason.
 If a course should not run, paid fees will of course be reimbursed in full.

 Please select when you would like to start: